Interstate 40: Major incidents

 On December 23, 1988, a tanker truck hauling liquefied propane overturned on a ramp in the interchange between I-40 and I-240 in the Midtown neighborhood of Memphis, rupturing a small hole in the front of the tank.
 The leaking gas ignited in a massive fireball, and the tank was propelled 125 yd from the crash site into a nearby duplex apartment.
 The incident killed six motorists and three occupants of nearby structures, and provided momentum for the eventual reconstruction of the interchange.

 The I-40 bridge disaster occurred on May 26, 2002, when a barge collided with a bridge foundation member near Webbers Falls, Oklahoma, causing a 580 ft section of the I-40 bridge to plunge into the Arkansas River.
 Automobiles and semitrailers fell into the water, killing 14 people.

 On May 11, 2021, the Hernando de Soto Bridge carrying I-40 over the Mississippi River was closed when inspectors discovered a crack on a tie girder.
 A subsequent investigation revealed that the crack had existed since at least May 2019, and reports later surfaced that the crack had likely existed since August 2016.
 An emergency contract to repair the beam was awarded six days after the closure, and the bridge reopened on July 31, 2021, to eastbound traffic, and to westbound traffic on August 2, 2021.

+The highway was badly damaged during Hurricane Helene in September 2024, with the road closed in multiple locations across western North Carolina due to landslides.
+The worst damage was seen near North Carolina's border with Tennessee, where a large portion of the highway was washed into the Pigeon River following a mudslide, resulting in it being indefinitely closed in both directions.
+On November 5, it was announced that the highway could reopen as early as the beginning of 2025.